There Will

 times with oil gushers exploding from

-the rears.
+the rear speakers.
 The soundtrack, including "Pärt:

 Fratres for Cello and Piano" and